progsysseminar15/progsys/writeups/Mateev15.md

 In the same context, it may be possible to use weaker isolation levels (e.g. RAMP) for some applications.
 Write-write conflicts may also be resolved if updates are monotone (CALM).

+### Ethan J. Jackson
+This is very cool, though I'm not really sure what to say about it.
+In a modern high-performance switching architecture, RCU is really the only workable concurrency method as it supports reads without locks.
+The fact that we can now have very efficient writes as well is pretty huge deal.
+I suspect as this filters through systems, we're going to see significant increases in performance and functionality for those features requiring multi-threaded writes.

+From the perspective of this class, this paper is really just a monotone data-structure with coordination for garbage collection.
+The semantics of read are "give me any element of the set of object versions", and the semantics of a write are "add this version to this set".
+Taken together this is monotone, and therefore eventually consistent.
+The epochs, viewed from this light, are simply a mechanism to coordinate so that garbage collection is possible.